 Federal government documents are shelved using the Superintendent of Documents (Sudoc) classification system.
 This is a provenance system, meaning that rather than a topical arrangement, items are shelved by authoring agency or committee.

 State documents are also shelved by a provenance system, although their arrangement is different from the SuDoc system.

 Hours: The print collection is available any time the library is open.
 Service for the Federal and State Documents collection by the Government Documents staff is available Monday through Friday, 8:30 a.m. to 5:30 p.m. by calling (912) 478-5032, or by asking at the Information Desk (912 478-5645).
 During nights and weekends, requests should be made at the Information Desk or by Instant Messaging.

 Federal Documents Repository

 Zach S. Henderson Library is a congressionally designated depository for U.S. government documents.
 Public access to the government documents collection is guaranteed by public law (Title 44 United States Code).
 The Federal Depository Library Program (FDLP) helps safeguard one of our nation’s strongest traditions: the public’s right to know.
 Since its establishment in 1813, the FDLP has collected, organized, and preserved information produced by the government and assisted citizens in finding and using that information.
 Georgia Southern has been a selective depository library since 1939 and currently receives 78% of materials available through the FDLP program.

 Helpful Tools for finding Federal government information

-- Catalog of U. S. Government Publications – Online index to publications of Federal agencies, most of which are available through the Federal Depository Library Program; contains records from July, 1976 and is updated daily
+Catalog of U. S. Government Publications (CGP) – Online index to publications of Federal agencies, most of which are available through the Federal Depository Library Program; contains records from July, 1976 and is updated daily.